Louis Tomlinson on Harry Styles’ success: "I’d be lying if I said it didn’t bother me"

 Besides music, Styles landed his first acting role in Christopher Nolan’s war epic Dunkirk (2017) and this year has gone on the star in the films Don’t Worry Darling and My Policeman.

-Meanwhile, ‘Out Of My System’ is the latest preview of Tomlinson’s second solo album, which follows his debut full-length in 2020.
-Listen here.

-Last month the singer also announced a 2023 UK and European tour – buy tickets for the here.
+The singer also announced a 2023 UK and European tour – buy tickets here.